 One of the first things students can do at this stage is to thoroughly familiarize themselves with the website of the university or college they will attend.
 Here students will find information regarding housing, local weather, campus, transportation and more.

 It is very important to attend the pre-departure orientation at the nearest EducationUSA center, which will offer advice on a variety of topics, including which documents to take with you, how to acclimatize to a different culture, what are the academic expectations at U.S. institutions and how to pack for your trip.
 At the EducationUSA pre-departure orientation, students can meet with advisers and alumni and ask questions to better prepare for their upcoming trip.
-This year, EducationUSA centers across India presented virtual preparatory sessions titled the Prepathon series to help students learn about pre-departure formalities, port of entry procedures, tips on settling in, and ways for international students to maximize their educational experience and more.
+This year, EducationUSA centers across India presented virtual preparatory sessions, titled the Prepathon series, to help students learn about pre-departure formalities, port of entry procedures, tips on settling in, ways for international students to maximize their educational experience and more.
 The entire webinar series is available for viewing on the EducationUSA India Facebook page.
 Another great resource for information is the international student adviser at your chosen university.

 Students traveling to the United States should have their passport, visa and eligibility documents from their educational institution (I-20 or DS-2019) at hand.
 Additionally, each student should acquire an I-94 document upon arrival in the United States.
 Once in the United States, students need to report immediately to the office of international services at their university or college.

 Students should also think about health requirements for traveling.
 With new COVID-19 regulations, students should remain up-to-date with requirements to board a flight to the United States.
 It is essential to bring all medical records with you as well as your immunization records.
 Additionally, every student is required to have health insurance during the course of their studies.
 Therefore, students should inquire about their healthcare options before their departure.